agmcfarland/GeneGrouper/README.md

 # GeneGrouper

-GeneGrouper is a command-line tool that finds gene clusters in a set of genomes and bins them into groups of similar gene clusters.
+GeneGrouper is a command-line tool that finds gene clusters that contain a gene of interest in a set of genomes and bins them into groups of similar gene clusters.

 <img src="docs/overview_figure.png" alt="GeneGrouper overview figure" width=1000>